 At the center of it all is your luxurious home at sea, the 5-star Ocean Odyssey.
 Vantage is one of few companies to offer a cruise of this stature aboard a smaller vessel — which features a total of only 77 cabins — allowing not only for arrival in ports that larger ships can’t access, but also less tendering to and from the ship, less queuing, and more time to spend onshore in each destination.
 Fewer travelers onboard also means more impactful and intimate interactions with locals, tour leaders, lecturers, and more.
-Not to mention the breadth of this ship’s luxury amenities, from an onboard spa, a top-deck infinity pool, and two hot tubs to multiple dining options, bars, and lounges.
+Not to mention the breadth of this ship’s luxury amenities, from an onboard spa and two hot tubs to multiple dining options, bars, and lounges.

 But that’s not all — as our World Cruise guests, we are honored to provide you with world-class amenities exclusive to this journey, including free premium economy airfare, unlimited laundry service, dinner with the captain, and more.
 Click here to see what awaits when you reserve.